M4verickDEV/M4verickDEV/README.md

-Hi there! 👋 I'm **Alex Pinheiro**, a passionate Front-End Developer in training.
+Hi there! 👋 I'm **Alex**, a passionate Front-End Developer in training.
 I love building sleek, interactive, and user-friendly web experiences.
 💡 Knowledge is the key 🤯 | 🚀 Never stop learning!